RitthujaKandasamy/Google-Fit/README.md

 *Tuesday*: EDA  and Preprocessing.
 Selection of final model.
 *Wednesday*:
 * Before noon: Tuning the model (hyperparamater tuning, data enhancement).
-* Afternoon: Design the App(what features to add, how it should look like) + first version of the App (we use streamlit).
+* Afternoon: Design the App(what features to add, how it should look like) + first version of the App (we use streamlit)
 *Thursday*: Finish the App and prepare final presentation.

 *Friday*: